yhcfu/WidevineProxy2/README.md

 Keys are saved:
 + Temporarily until the extension is either refreshed manually (if installed temporarily) or a removal of the keys is manually initiated.
 + Permanently in the extension's `chrome.storage.local` storage until manually wiped or exported via the command line.
+> [!NOTE]
+> The video will not play when the interception is active, as the Widevine CDM library isn't able to decrypt the Android CDM license.

++ Click the `+` button to expand the section to reveal the PSSH and keys.

 ## Issues
 + DRM playback won't work when the extension is disabled and EME Logger is active.
-This caused by my fix for dealing with EME Logger interference (solutions are welcome).
+This is caused by my fix for dealing with EME Logger interference (solutions are welcome).

 ## Demo
 [Widevineproxy2.webm](https://github.com/user-attachments/assets/8f51cee3-50e2-4aa4-b244-afa2d0b2987e)